What is the AIAT?

 During the Presentation phase, entries are provided time slots in which to appear before the competition judges.
 The entries are inspected by each individual judge, and are scored during this phase on the overall impression, the condition of the horse, the fit and appropriateness of the harness & carriage, passengers, and attire.
 The scores are weighted in favor of traditional antique carriages (those constructed before 1945), but modern carriages are permitted.
 The Presentation scores are recorded on an AIAT score sheet, which in the educational spirit of the AIAT is provided to competitors after the competition is finished.

+Presentation Inspection at a CIAT event.
 Photo by Bob Longstaff

-Phase II: Routier & Performance Challenges (PCs)
+Phase II: Road Drive (Routier) & Performance Challenges (PCs)

 The Routier (Road Drive) portion of a CIAT event includes up to 5 Performance Challenges, the format of which can be chosen by the organizer from a list of 16 PCs as sanctioned by the AIAT.

-AIAT Performance Challenges 2023 (Download)
+AIAT Performance Challenges 2024 (Download)

 A competitor executing a Performance Challenge during the Routier at the CIAT Event at Wethersfield Estate, New York.

-Phase III: Maniabilité
+Phase III: Cones (Maniabilité)

 The Maniabilité (cones driving) is the final phase of a CIAT event.
 This phase is to test the skill of the driver and the obedience and agility of the horses on a given course.
 The course should be free flowing, with a maximum of 20 gates.